-The body of 14-year-old Jackson is believed to have been found in a creek.
+The body of 14-year-old Jackson was found in a creek.
 Lou-ann is still missing.
+Lou-Ann Merrell memorial.

 Original story: Lou-Ann Merrell, 62, of Utah and her step-grandson, Jackson Stander, 14, of Tennessee are missing after they fell into Tappets Creek in the Grand Canyon National Park.
 On April 15, 2017, Lou-Ann and Jackson lost their footing while trying to cross and fell into the rushing water and have not been located.